 Grounded in the principles of professionalism, ensuring that all patients receive the highest quality of care remains one of the underlying tenets of the medical profession.
-While physicians strive to achieve this goal every day, it requires continuous learning to remain up-to-date with the evidence, ongoing assessment of actual performance, and targeted efforts toward improvement.
+While physicians strive to achieve this goal every day, it was recognized that it requires continuous learning to remain up-to-date with the evidence, ongoing assessment of actual performance, and targeted efforts toward improvement.